techsavvyash/dynamo-prisma/docs/functions.md

   - `jsonData: Schema` - JSON as per schema model which is defined in [JSON Schema](./schema.md)

   - OPTIONAL `prismaFilePath?: string` - Path of the prisma schema file.
 If file is present, it will append the new schema to the existing schema.
 If file is not present, it will create a new schema file.
+Default value is `./prisma/schema.prisma`

   Returns: {status: boolean, message: string, error: string}